Documentation

 - Confirm the correct AWS region is selected for the account in the admin panel.

-- Verify that alarms exist in that region in the AWS Console.
+- Verify that alarms or dashboards exist in that region in the AWS Console.

 - Check that the IAM role was successfully created (no errors during account setup).

-ConfluOps fetches alarm lists live from CloudWatch.
-If you have a large number of alarms, use the search box to filter by name rather than scrolling through the full list.
+ConfluOps fetches lists live from CloudWatch.
+If you have a large number of resources, use the search box to filter by name rather than scrolling through the full list.

 Support